sjkingo/ticketus/README.md

    $ cp lib/python-*/site-packages/ticketus/local_settings.py.example ticketus_settings/local_settings.py
    ```

-5. Edit the settings and specify at least the database.
+5. Edit the settings and specify at least the database and `BASE_DIR` (which should be set to the full path to the virtualenv).

 6. Create and populate the database:

    ```
    $ createdb ticketus
-   $ ticketus init
+   $ PYTHONPATH=. ticketus-admin init
    ```

+   Note when running `ticketus-admin`, you must set `PYTHONPATH` to the parent directory of where `ticketus_settings` is located.

 7. Optionally import some data (see [import_scripts/README.md](https://github.com/sjkingo/ticketus/blob/master/import_scripts/README.md) for more information).